organicmaps/organicmaps/docs/INSTALL.md

 For Windows 10 you should do these steps (taken from [here](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242), check this blog post if you have any problems):
 1. Download and install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/).
 2. Run _XLaunch_ app to launch X Server.
 During settings make sure "Disable access control" checkbox is selected.
 3. (optionally) Click "Save configuration" and save configuration to some file (for example to _config.xlaunch_).
-With this you will be able to quickly run desktop app in the future.
+With this you will be able to quickly run the desktop app in the future.
-4. When asked about firewall, allow access for public and private networks.
+4. When asked about firewall, allow access for both public and private networks.
 5. Add this line:
     ```bash
     export DISPLAY=$(ip route|awk '/^default/{print $3}'):0.0
     ```
     to _/etc/bash.bashrc_ file.
-6. Close WSL and open it again.
+6. Restart WSL.

 Now when you want to run the desktop app you just need to first launch the X Server on Windows (for example, by running previously saved _config.xlaunch_ file) and then you should be able to [build](#building-1) and [run](#running) the app from WSL.